danyboy666/ESPArduLCD/README.md

 # lcdproc service

-You will need to edit your lcdproc service file; I,ve made some changes to the code so it doesn't keep the client connected for nothing but after another crash i've edited the service to restarted itself.
+You will need to edit your lcdproc service file; I've made some changes to the code so it doesn't keep the client connected for nothing but after another crash i've edited the service to restarted itself.

 ```
 lcdproc.service